kumahq/kuma-website/docs/docs/dev/policies/traffic-log.md

 A _logging backend_ is essentially a sink for access logs.

-Currently, it can be either a `file` or a `TCP log collector`, such as Logstash, Splunk or others.
+Currently, it can be either a `file` or a `TCP log collector`, such as Logstash, Splunk or other.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"